-With a growing number of environmentally friendly food venues, sustainable intercity transport methods and eco-conscious stores, activities and hotels, there is an increasing effort in Paris to improve the city’s green credentials.
+From flying water taxis to ecofriendly fashion and a sustainable festival, there are plenty of ways to enjoy Paris responsibly.
+With a growing number of environmentally friendly food venues, sustainable intercity transport and eco-conscious stores, activities and hotels, there is an increasing effort in the French capital to improve the city’s green credentials.
 Here’s our guide.

-Márcia de Carvalho collects secondhand clothing from schools and public institutions as well as small-scale sources, such as keen individuals with an overspilling odd sock drawer.
-The used fabric is then transported to factories, which wash, process and extract a quality yarn, before sending the yarn back to Paris for re-working.
-The yarn is then spun into brand new fashion items that range from hats and gloves to scarves and even sweaters – there’s also a handbag range.
-In a sweep of full-circle genius, some of the yarn is even rewoven into socks.
-Márcia de Carvalho is keen on keeping a ‘Made in France’ label on her product, therefore, all the socks are sourced from within France.
-This eco-friendly process is known as upcycling and it is on the rise as late in the ever eco-conscious City of Light.
-Other upcycling companies in Paris include W Y L D E, which sells men and women’s wear, and Rose Bunker, which sells vintage objects.
+Márcia de Carvalho collects secondhand clothing from schools and public institutions as well as keen individuals with an odd sock drawer.
+The used fabric is then transported to factories, to be washed and processed and a quality yarn is extracted that goes back to Paris where it is spun into new items – hats, gloves, scarves, even sweaters and handbags.
+In a sweep of full-circle genius, some of the yarn is even reworked into socks.
+Márcia puts a Made in France label on her products, so all the socks are sourced from within the country.
+Other upcycling companies in Paris include W Y L D E, which sells mens- and womenswear, and Rose Bunker, which sells vintage objects.